svc-bot-mds/terraform-provider-tdh/docs/resources/cluster_backup.md

 page_title: "tdh_cluster_backup Resource - tdh"
 subcategory: ""
 description: |-
-  This is used to create backup (and restore a backup) of a database service cluster like POSTGRES, MYSQL, REDIS.
-To restore a backup, either create a backup or import by ID.
+  This is used to create backup (and restore a backup) of a database service cluster like POSTGRES, MYSQL, REDIS.NOTE: To restore a backup, either create a backup or import by ID.
 ---

 # tdh_cluster_backup (Resource)

-This is used to create backup (and restore a backup) of a database service cluster like `POSTGRES`, `MYSQL`, `REDIS`.
-To restore a backup, either create a backup or import by ID.
+This is used to create backup (and restore a backup) of a database service cluster like `POSTGRES`, `MYSQL`, `REDIS`.<br>**NOTE:** To restore a backup, either create a backup or import by ID.

 ## Example Usage